MattiaRiola/is-pizzeria-project/ReportToBe.md

 **A custom made application is needed.** this conclusion is reached through the analysis of the competitors proposals. even though Simphony POS would cover all of our needs it would also mean for the pizzerias to buy IT hardware that supports it from ORACLE and this is an high money investment where the value is represented by the access to a lot of functions (Financial analysis, cloud hosting of records, table service assistance, ...) that the activity doesn't need.
+Its development will be outsourced to a consulting company with an *una tantum* payment estimated around 15k$.

 #### Coverage